Linux For Normies (from a normie's point of view)

 You can certainly install proprietary software or any kind of applications really.

-No one is stopping you from making any choice, even if it's terrible or good.
+No one is stopping you from making any choices.

 !You MUST use an 'advanced' distro in order to know more.